mingdinghan/northwind_elt_demo/README.md

 - On the top left of the worksheet, select `NORTHWIND_STORE_DW.RAW`
 - Query one of the synced tables from Airbyte e.g. `select * from customers`
 ![images/snowflake_data_loaded.png](images/snowflake_data_loaded.png)

+## Using DBT

+- Based on the `raw` tables loaded into Snowflake via Airflow, configure DBT to materialize them into `staging` views